opf/openproject/docs/installation-and-operations/configuration/README.md

-OpenProject can be configured either via environment variables.
+OpenProject can be configured via environment variables.
 These are often helpful for automatically deploying production systems.

 > **NOTE:** This documentation is for OpenProject on-premises Installations only, if you would like to setup similar in your OpenProject cloud instance, please contact us at support@openproject.com